superduper-io/superduper/docs/content/models/key_methods.md

 # Key methods of `Model`

-All usage in `superduperdb` proceeds by changing or setting the attributes of a `Component` and then calling `db.apply`.
+All usage in `superduper` proceeds by changing or setting the attributes of a `Component` and then calling `db.apply`.

 However it may be useful to know that the following methods specific to `Model` play a key role.